-Migrating from SharePoint On-Premise to Online (Office 365)?
+Migrating from SharePoint On-Premise to Online (Microsoft Office 365)?
 Where to Start from?

 Microsoft Office 365 has grown much more than just a “productivity suite” and emerged as one of the most dominant tools for businesses.
-In the current cloud business landscape, the organizations around the globe are approaching a major fork in the road and compelled to decide whether they should keep on-premise IT infrastructure, or move to cloud platforms like Office 365.
+In the current cloud business landscape, the organizations around the globe are approaching a major fork in the road and compelled to decide whether they should keep on-premise IT infrastructure, or move to cloud platforms like Office 365 (now renamed Microsoft 365).

 Small and Medium-sized Businesses